-- Japan and South Korea embarked on market liberalisation over two decades ago.
-Both are dependent on LNG imports.
-Japan meets one-fourth of its energy needs through LNG imports from Australia, USA, Qatar, and Russia. - In both countries, the power sector is the leading gas consumer. - Before Reforms - In Japan and South Korea, because of high fixed costs and economies of scale, the retail gas sector was a monopoly the retail sector enjoyed government support via tariff regulations and supply and safety obligations. - Before reforms, Japan's import, wholesale, and retail sectors had private-sector participation (regional monopolies), unlike South Korea.
-In South Korea, a single state-owned Company (KOGAS) was responsible for all gas sector activities owner and operator of the pipeline network, as well as all of the country's LNG import and regasification terminals and storage facilities. - After Restructuring - The government in the two countries unbundled the pipelines' service business and allowed new entrants to use the pipeline networks.
+- The government in the two countries unbundled the pipelines' service business and allowed new entrants to use the pipeline networks.
 The reforms promoted retail competition in the pipeline network and the import and terminal networks. - The new entrants in the retail sector are now free to sell gas in any area.
-Tariff restrictions are also removed. - To encourage third parties' access to LNG terminals, the terminal owners are prohibited from rejecting third-party use and are required to report and publish their annual utilisation plans. - Liberalisation in Japan aimed at commencing competition in the retail business.
-Whereas South Korea focused on the privatisation of KOGAS and on introducing competition into the import and wholesale sectors of the market. - The objective in both countries was to increase competition.
-The experience in these two countries is similar to the liberalisation process in European gas markets. - Comparison between Japan and South Korea suggests that an open-access regime is more crucial for de-regulating SOE-dominated markets. - Market reform is a complex legal, political, and economic process that demands consistency in policies and political commitment, notwithstanding political crises.
+Tariff restrictions are also removed. - To encourage third parties' access to LNG terminals the terminal owners are prohibited from rejecting third-party use and are required to report and publish their annual utilization plans. - Liberalization in Japan aimed at commencing competition in the retail business.
+Whereas South Korea focused on the privatization of KOGAS and on introducing competition into the import and wholesale sectors of the market. - The objective in both countries was to increase competition.
+The experience in these two countries is similar to the liberalization process in European gas markets. - Comparison between Japan and South Korea suggests that an open-access regime is more crucial for de-regulating SOE-dominated markets. - Market reform is a complex legal, political, and economic process that demands consistency in policies and political commitment, notwithstanding political crises.